tundra-code/Aurora-Mutation-Tutorial/README.md

 ![package json](https://i.imgur.com/4kMpiWm.png)

+If you need more help with npm check out their tutorial: [npm](https://docs.npmjs.com/getting-started/what-is-npm)
 ## Mutation
 After you create the package.json file, then you can create your mutation.
 Create another file in the same folder that your `package.json` is in.
 It needs to be titled the same as what you put in the `entry point` field when creating your `package.json`.
 In this running example that file is `index.js`.